Geography of Fear: Plot

-Forensic dentist Oili Lyyra (Tanjalotta Räikkä) and her detective partner and lover Eero Harakka (Kari Sorvali) investigate the identity of a corpse found in the Helsinki harbor.
+Forensic dentist Oili Lyyra (Tanjalotta Räikkä) and her detective partner and lover Eero Harakka (Kari Sorvali) investigate the identity of a corpse found in Helsinki harbor.
 The decomposed body, wearing only red swimming trunks, proves difficult to identify.
 Oili collaborates closely with pathologist Lipponen in the case.

 Soon after the body is found, Oili meets the friends of her sister Laura (Anna-Elina Lyytikäinen), a radical feminist group seeking revenge against violent men.
 The group's leader, Maaru Tang (Leea Klemola), is a well-known author and public speaker on the topic of fear.

 Oili's sister Laura is an insecure young woman who dropped out of medical school five years ago and has since struggled to find direction.
 She resents Oili's protective attitude, which led her to join Maaru's group.
 One night, the women reveal to Oili that they killed the man found in the harbor.
 Their intention was only to teach him a lesson for his treatment of women, but he suffered a fatal heart attack.
 In a shocking turn, Oili realizes that Laura was involved.
 The group pressures Oili to prevent the body from being identified.
 As Oili grapples with her dilemma, Laura becomes the victim of a brutal attack.
 Meanwhile, the group targets their next victim, driving instructor Rainer Sakari Auvinen (Pertti Sveholm), who has allegedly been intimidating women for years.

 Caught between her duty and her loyalty to Laura, Oili must decide whether to protect her sister or expose the group.
 The feminist group is also plagued by fear—not of their actions, but of being exposed and losing their ability to continue their crusade against male violence.